NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Treatment of Manifestations

 Infants benefit from enrollment in an early-intervention program.
-Most school-age children benefit from an individualized educational program (IEP) with input from a multi-specialty group of physical, occupational, and speech therapists with pediatric assessment.
+Most school-age children benefit from an individualized educational program (IEP) with input from a multispecialty group of physical, occupational, and speech therapists with pediatric assessment.

 Prevention of Secondary Complications

-At this time, it is not known why many individuals with the 2q37 deletion syndrome are obese.
+At this time, it is not known why many individuals with the 2q37 microdeletion syndrome are obese.
 To the extent that it is feasible, the authors recommend an active lifestyle and good dietary habits to help avoid development of obesity.

 Surveillance

-The following are appropriate:
+The following are also appropriate:

 • Ongoing routine pediatric care

-• Periodic neurodevelopmental and/or developmental/behavioral pediatric evaluation to assist in the management of cognitive and behavioral problems.
+• Periodic neurodevelopmental and/or developmental/behavioral pediatric evaluation to assist in the management of cognitive and behavioral problems

-Testing of Relatives at Risk
+Evaluation of Relatives at Risk

 See Genetic Counseling for issues related to testing of at-risk relatives for genetic counseling purposes.